Computing closed essential surfaces in 3-manifolds: Closed normal surfaces in --space

 The trivial circle bundle over a once-punctured surface of genus two has a triangulation $\tri_M$ with isomorphism signature

 This triangulation was created for us by Mark Bell using {\tt flipper}~\cite{flipper}.

 There are 29 admissible vertex solutions spanning $Q(\tri_M),$ and this set is identical with the set of fundamental solutions.
 Exactly 9 of the corresponding fundamental surfaces are thin-edge linking surfaces of genus two.
 Hence after one compression they reduce to a boundary parallel torus.
 The remaining 20 vertex surfaces are spun-normal.
+In particular, no fundamental surface is an essential torus.
+This example highlights that it is necessary to work with $Q_0(\tri_M)$ in general.
+It also points to a gap in the proof of \cite[Theorem 5.5]{kang05-spun}; namely spun-normal annuli are not considered.
+The statement of the Theorem \emph{may} be correct.

-In contrast, the space $Q_0(\tri_M)$ has 81 admissible vertex solutions, and these again coincide with the admissible fundamental solutions.
+The space $Q_0(\tri_M)$ has 81 admissible vertex solutions, and these again coincide with the admissible fundamental solutions.
 The corresponding surfaces are 9 thin edge linking surfaces of genus two, 4 separating essential tori and the remaining 68 are non-separating essential tori.